We have a confession.

 Just down the street from Lafayette Flats are the two best breakfast spots in town.
 Cathedral Café has fabulous pancakes, a huge selection of traditional offerings, and brunch libations.
 Wood Iron Eatery has a fresh contemporary menu and an impressive rotating coffee selection from hand-picked roasters including their own – Bad Kid Coffee.

 We can’t talk about breakfast without mentioning Tudor’s Biscuit World.
-It’s a regional chain that started in WV and really captured the hearts of most mountaineers.
-These biscuits are big, greasy, and sometimes, just what you need.
+This regional chain started in WV.
+Their biscuits are big, greasy, and sometimes, just what you need.
 Everybody has a favorite.
 Amy’s is the Mary B and Shawn’s is the Thundering Herd.

 Best Seasonal Offerings at Fayetteville, WV Restaurants